Frequently Asked Questions

 Where can I get something to drink and eat?

-The main café is open during full opening times of the estate.
+The Stables café is open during full opening times of the estate.
 This serves hot and cold drinks, meals and snacks.

 The Elf Village takeaway is open during Elf Village opening times where you can get hot drinks and snacks and enjoy them under the twinkling canopy in the Elf Village.

-The Courtyard Takeaway Kiosk will be open at weekends and school holidays for hot drinks and cold snacks / sandwiches.
+The Courtyard Takeaway Kiosk will be open at weekends for hot drinks and cold snacks / sandwiches.